osamakawish/Z/Documentation/3 Customs/_Customs.md

 ## Name

 To initiate a control with some desired name `custom`, create a new file named `custom.zc`.

+Type names can only start with letters and can end with numbers or symbols.
+This enforces a camel case notation.
+The only general exception to the type naming rule will be colours, which generally begin with `#`.

 ## Hull